Gordon Smith (screenwriter)

-Gordon Smith is an American screenwriter, best known for his work on Breaking Bad and Better Call Saul.
-Smith has been nominated for four individual Primetime Emmy Awards for Outstanding Writing for a Drama Series, and won the Writers Guild of America Award for Television: Episodic Drama for the episode "Chicanery", among other accolades and nominations.
+Gordon Smith is an American screenwriter, best known for his work with Vince Gilligan on the television dramas Breaking Bad, Better Call Saul and Pluribus.

+Smith has been nominated for four individual Primetime Emmy Awards for Outstanding Writing for a Drama Series, and won the Writers Guild of America Award for Television: Episodic Drama for the Better Call Saul episode "Chicanery", among other accolades and nominations.

+Early life

+Smith was born in Michigan and grew up in the West Bloomfield area of Metro Detroit.

+He attended the University of Michigan as well as the University of Southern California's School of Cinematic Arts, graduating in 2008 with Master of Fine Arts degree in film and television production.

 Career

 Smith started as an office production assistant for season 3 of Breaking Bad, then became Vince Gilligan's assistant in season 4, and the writers' assistant in season 5.
 Smith co-wrote the Breaking Bad mini-featurette titled Chicks 'N' Guns which was released on the fifth season Blu-ray.

 Smith was then hired as a staff writer for the Breaking Bad spinoff Better Call Saul.
 His first television script, for the episode "Five-O" (from season 1) earned him a Primetime Emmy Award nomination for Outstanding Writing for a Drama Series.
 He also wrote episode 8 from the first season, titled "RICO".
 For the second season of Better Call Saul, Smith was promoted to story editor and wrote two episodes, "Gloves Off" and "Inflatable".
 In the third season, he was promoted to a producer, and wrote another two episodes, "Chicanery" and "Fall".
-The episode "Chicanery" earned Smith his second Primetime Emmy Award nomination for Outstanding Writing for a Drama Series.
+The episode "Chicanery" earned Smith his second Primetime Emmy Award nomination for Outstanding Writing for a Drama Series, and won the Writers Guild of America Award for Television: Episodic Drama.

 In April 2017, Smith signed with Sony Pictures Television, where he served as a consulting producer for the WGN America television series Outsiders and was confirmed to return to Better Call Saul for its fourth season.
 For season 4, Smith was promoted to supervising producer and wrote two episodes, "Something Beautiful" and "Coushatta".
 For the fifth season, Smith was promoted co-executive producer and wrote two episodes, "Namaste" and "Bagman".
 Smith also made his directorial debut with the episode "Namaste".
 For the sixth and final season, Smith continued as a co-executive producer and wrote the third ("Rock and Hard Place") and eighth ("Point and Shoot") episodes while also directing the former episode.
+He was nominated for his third and fourth Primetime Emmy Awards for Outstanding Writing for a Drama Series for the episodes "Bagman" and "Point and Shoot" respectively.

 Smith is an executive producer and wrote two episodes for Vince Gilligan's Apple TV+ series Pluribus, which premiered in November 2025.